 Strike Price

+(Can we provide an example of an OTC Option agreement short form?)

 The strike price is the agreed upon price at which the holder of an option may exercise his/her option (i.e., buy gas (under a call) or sell gas (under a put)).